ChristianJHP/regression-signals/README.md

 Final Word

-The model isn’t psychic, but it’s not guessing either.
-It’s signal, not noise—especially when it’s confident.
+The model isn't psychic, but it's not guessing either.
+It's signal, not noise—especially when it's confident.
 When it talks loud, listen.

 Use this to filter noise, trade selectively, and stay mechanical.